lukepatrick/virtual_gas_meter/README.md

 ## License

 This project is licensed under the MIT License.
-See [LICENSE](https://github.com/Elbereth7/virtual_gas_meter/blob/main/LICENSE) for details.
+See [LICENSE](LICENSE) for details.

-## Conclusion

-By installing and periodically updating the Virtual Gas Meter, users can maintain an accurate and useful gas consumption tracking system within Home Assistant.
-Keeping the gas meter updated with real-life readings ensures the highest accuracy in long-term tracking. 🚀